Coleman Barrett

-Coleman Barrett (born 10 November 1982), nicknamed Coley, is an Irish professional boxer who has held the Irish heavyweight title.
+Coleman Barrett (born 10 November 1982) is an Irish former professional boxer who competed from 2003 to 2010.
+At regional level, he held the Irish heavyweight title in 2010.

 Prizefighter

 Coleman competed in the Prizefighter series on 2 October 2009 at the ExCeL London, London Docklands, London.
 He made his way to the final as a 25/1 outsider, beating Scott Gammer and Carl Baker, losing to Audley Harrison by TKO in round 2 of 3.
 Barrett recently won the Irish heavyweight title against Colin Kenna.